Lumbar Spinal Fusion Surgery

 - spondylolysis and spondylolisthesis

-By permanently connecting two or more vertebrae (spinal fusion) in your spine and eliminating motion between them, scoliosis and other types of spine conditions can be corrected.
+By permanently connecting two or more vertebrae (spinal fusion) in your spine and eliminating motion between them, scoliosis and other types of spine conditions can get corrected.
 Spinal fusion surgery is a complex and intricate procedure; hence, the length of the surgery will vary by patient

 Degenerative Disc Disease